-Millions of people will learn about you and your art.
+Millions of people will learn about you and the art you create.
 The chance of you selling your art will increase drastically.

-Creating viral content is very difficult to do and you might never see it happen, but why not try?
+Writing viral articles is very difficult to do, and you might never see it happen, but why not try?

-The time spent on trying to create viral content will only help your business.
+The time spent trying to create viral content will only help your business.

-Even if your posts never go viral, you are forcing yourself to create the best content you can create.
+Even if your posts never go viral, you are forcing yourself to write the best you can.

-Here are three common strategies I found when I was researching sites that successfully create viral content.
+Here are three common tactics I found when I was researching sites that successfully create viral articles.

 The first thing you will want to focus on is writing great titles.
 Only two out of 10 people read the content after reading the title.
 You can increase these odds by writing a title that makes people want to click on the link.

-The next step is to provide interesting, valuable content that supports the title.
+The next step is to provide engaging, valuable articles that support the title.

-There is nothing more frustrating to a reader than providing content that has nothing to do with the title.
+There is nothing more frustrating to a reader than providing topics that has nothing to do with the title.

-BuzzSumo analyzed 100 million articles and found content from 3000 – 10000 words were shared more on social media platforms.
+BuzzSumo analyzed 100 million articles and found that articles with 3000 – 10000 words were shared more on social media platforms.